 Speck Presidio Grip Case

 One of our favorite case lines, the Presidio Grip from Speck, offers style and substance.
 You get two layers of protection to safeguard against drops from up to 10 feet, a scratch-resistant finish, a raised bezel around the screen, and enhanced grip courtesy of the non-slip ridges.
 The fit is perfect, the button covers are easy to find and not too stiff, and the ridges also prevent any sliding around on surfaces.
 This case also looks great and comes in a wide range of contrasting and complementary color combinations.
-There is even a Glitter version now if you need some sparkle.
 Of all the different iPhone 8 cases we’ve tried, this is the protective case we use most often.